-Ina Town Local Historical Archive
+Ina Town Local History Museum

 sightseeing

-Here you can learn about Ina town's rich natural and cultural properties.
-There is a comprehensive exhibition of local treasures displaying nature, geography, history, and folklore.
-The location moved to Ina Municipal Minami Junior High School in April 2016.
-Feel free to stop by and deepen your love and understanding of the wonderful Ina town.
+Visitors can learn about the rich nature and national treasures of Ina Town through the comprehensive exhibitions on local nature, geography, history and folklore on display.
+This museum moved to inside Ina Municipal Minami Junior High School in April 2016.
+Feel free to stop by, view the exhibitions and deepen your love and understanding of the wonderful Ina Town.

 Basic Information